anishi1222/Azure-Event-Grid-and-CloudEvents/EventGridSubscriber/README.md

 # EventGridSubscriber

 This is a sample JAX-RS application which subscribes Azure Event Grid topic and handle events using CloudEvents APIs.
+As this is a Helidon based application, operation follows Helidon's way.

 ## How to Build